Azure/ResourceModules/docs/wiki/The CI environment - Static validation.md

     1. Module workflow should have trigger for cross-module references, if any.
     1. Module should have an Azure DevOps pipeline.
     1. Module pipeline should have trigger for cross-module references, if any.
-- **Readme tests**
+- **Module tests**
   - **Readme content tests**
-    1. `Readme.md` file should not be empty.
+    1. `README.md` file should not be empty.
-    1. `Readme.md` file should contain these sections in order: Navigation, Resource Types, Parameters, Outputs, Cross-referenced modules, Deployment examples.
+    1. `README.md` file should contain these sections in order: Navigation, Resource Types, Parameters, Outputs, Cross-referenced modules, Deployment examples.
     1. Resources section should contain all resources from the template file.
     1. Resources section should not contain more resources than the template file.
     1. Parameters section should contain a table for each existing parameter category in the following order: Required, Conditional, Optional, Generated.